-The greatest source of revenue for the U.S. Government before the creation of income tax in 1916 was the collection of customs duties.
-As the 19th Century came to a close there was a need for a substantial new U. S. Customs house in New York City.
+The greatest source of revenue for the United States Government before the creation of income tax in 1916 was the collection of customs duties.
+As the 19th century came to a close there was a need for a substantial new U. S. Customs house in New York City.

 While the jury requested the finalists to submit further developments to their designs, Carrere & Hastings suggested to Gilbert that they join forces in the project and that they request the jury be enlarged.
 Gilbert, who wanted this plum commission for himself, refused on both counts.
-After resubmitted designs, much deliberation and Gilbert paying his lawyer $5000 in legal fees, Cass Gilbert won the commission.
+After resubmitted designs, much deliberation and Gilbert's paying his lawyer $5000 in legal fees, Cass Gilbert won the commission.

 Coming amid the City Beautiful movement which stressed monumental, decorative buildings, Gilbert's design was exactly that.
-Seven stories of Beaux Arts-styled gray Maine granite covered three city blocks and contained 450,000 square feet of space.
+Seven stories of Beaux Arts-style gray Maine granite covered three city blocks and contained 450,000 square feet of space.
 Drawing his inspiration from the Paris Opera, his building would be as lavish as it would be massive.

 America rests her foot on Quetzelcoatl, the feathered South American serpent god.
 A Native American watches over her shoulder.
-Corn, wheat, cacti, a buffalo skull and a broken Indian pot symbolize the United States.
+Corn, wheat, cacti, a buffalo skull and a broken Native American pot symbolize the United States.
 Next to her Labor rolls the wheel of progress.
 Along the sides of America's throne are Mayan glyphs.

-Europe sits on a throne decorated with parts of the frieze of the Parthenon, her left hand grips the bow of a ship with a lion's head, representing Europe's many conquests during the Age of Discovery.
+Europe sits on a throne decorated with fragments of the frieze of the Parthenon, her left hand grips the bow of a ship with a lion's head, representing Europe's many conquests during the Age of Discovery.
 Her right hand, in a fist, rests on a globe -- a symbol of her many colonial take-overs.
 Behind her a shrouded figured depicting ancient history contemplates a human skull.

 The interior of the Custom House was a lavish as the exterior.
 The rotunda remains one of the largest public spaces in New York.
 Over the ornate room a 140-ton skylight was engineered with no visible means of support.
-The adjoining oak-paneled Collector's Reception Room was decorated by Tiffany Studios.

 In a last minute rescue, Senator Daniel Patrick Moynihan sponsored a bill appropriating nearly $30 million for the restoration of the old Customs House.
 Because of the variety and quality of the artwork, preservation efforts involved a series of subcontracts.
-Painstaking research was done on every piece after which individual curators recommended methods, tested those methods, then restored the art under the watchful eye of experts.
+Painstaking research was done on every piece after which individual curators recommended methods, tested those methods, and then conserved the art under the watchful eye of experts.
 The Marsh murals, for instance, were unable to be cleaned; the sand-rich plaster on which they were painted being far too delicate.